format validator

 How to use this validator

-3. Run validate to compile the schema and validate the sample payload (if provided).
+3. Run validation to compile the schema and validate the sample data.

 Rules & checks

-If sample JSON is provided, validates it against the compiled schema and reports errors.
+Validates optional sample JSON against the schema and reports field-level contract errors.

 Inputs explained